 Metal Dental Bridges

-Rarely used, made of precious metals such as gold.
-They are strong and relatively cheap but not aesthetically pleasing.
+These are now used rarely.
+They are made of precious metals such as gold.
+They are strong and relatively cheap, but they are not aesthetically pleasing.

 Metal-Ceramic Bridges

-For metal-ceramic bridges to function well, several conditions must be met – the missing tooth must be surrounded by healthy and well-aligned teeth.
-Placing such a bridge requires the supporting teeth to be deeply filed and mortised.
-Sometimes it is possible that the recession of the crown makes the metal edge of the bridge visible, which disturbs its aesthetics.
+For metal-ceramic bridges to function well, several conditions must be met.
+The missing tooth must be surrounded by healthy and well-aligned teeth.
+Placing such a bridge requires deep filing and mortising of the supporting teeth.
+In some cases, crown recession can make the metal edge of the bridge visible, which affects the aesthetics.

-Metal-ceramic bridges cannot be used in case of periodontitis, and with good care their service life is about eight years.
+Metal-ceramic bridges cannot be used in cases of periodontitis, and with good care they usually last about eight years.

 All-Ceramic Dental Bridges

-They have an extremely good aesthetic appearance.
-In addition, the qualities of the material do not change over time and under the influence of food and drinks.
-The ceramic material is also hypoallergenic and does not irritate the gums, and the chipping of the bearing teeth is minimal and gentle.
+These offer an extremely good aesthetic appearance.
+In addition, the qualities of the material do not change over time or under the influence of food and drinks.
+The ceramic material is also hypoallergenic, does not irritate the gums, and requires only minimal and gentle filing of the supporting teeth.

 Ceramic dental bridges are suitable for front teeth and for no more than three teeth at a time.
-Due to the fragility of the material, the manufacture of pure ceramic for chewing teeth is not recommended.
+Because the material is more fragile, pure ceramic is not recommended for chewing teeth.

 Zirconium Dental Bridges

-They are the best in terms of strength, durability and aesthetics.
-Zirconium is an extremely strong material from which bridges can be made that are indistinguishable from healthy teeth.
-Moreover, these bridges do not change under the influence of different foods and drinks.
+These are the best option in terms of strength, durability, and aesthetics.
+Zirconium is an extremely strong material that allows dentists to create bridges that are almost indistinguishable from healthy teeth.
+In addition, these bridges do not change under the influence of different foods and drinks.

-Zirconium does not cause allergic reactions, and for placing zirconium bridges, aggressive filing of the bearing teeth is not necessary.
-Getting used to zirconium crowns is very quick – usually a few hours, and their durability can reach up to twenty years.
-In addition, with zirconia bridges there is no limit to the number of tooth units that can be restored.
+Zirconium does not cause allergic reactions, and placing zirconium bridges does not require aggressive filing of the supporting teeth.
+Patients also adapt to zirconium crowns very quickly, usually within a few hours, and their durability can reach up to twenty years.
+In addition, zirconia bridges do not limit the number of tooth units that can be restored.

 What Are the Advantages and Disadvantages of Dental Bridges?